 Sometimes, it becomes valuable to move information out of the column and into its own table as the doc grows.

 Say you start a tasks table and add a select list column for each task's team.
-Later, may want to start tracking other information about each team, like its members or location.
+Later, you may want to start tracking other information about each team, like its members or location.

 Or, say you have a select list for company milestones that you use in a projects table, and now also want to use in a separate goals table.